topikachu/ev3dev/Using-the-d_ui.ko-module.md

 `echo -n -e \\x10\\x66 > /proc/ev3dev_ui` Flashes both LEDs read and green alternately `echo -n -e \\x00\\x00 > /proc/ev3dev_ui` Turns off the annoying flashing LEDs!

-I'm sure you can figure out how to turn on the LEDs in any of the built in languages on the EV3, including bash/dash, awk, guile, lua, and python
+I'm sure you can figure out how to turn on the LEDs in any of the built in languages on the EV3, including bash/dash, awk, guile, lua, perl, and even python!

 Here is the documentation for the d_ui.ko driver, straight from the code.
 Note well that the LEFT button does not work in this driver!
 For some unknown reason it always returns 1, and as soon as I fix it I will remove this comment.